philipturner/molecular-renderer/Documentation/HDL.md

 Modify the topology using a custom filter.
 Unlike `Swift.Sequence.filter`, this method mutates the caller in-place.
 Three classes of filters are permitted:
 - `add bonds` - change the entity type of empty neighbors to `.bond(.sigma)`.
 - `remove atom` - change the entity type of `atom` to `.empty`.
-- `passivate` - add additional elements to the neighbors, keeping the previous ones intact.
+- `passivate` - append atoms to the neighbors, keeping existing atoms intact.

 After passivation, the neighbor list must equal the valence count.
 The valence shell includes only sp<sup>3</sup>-hybridized orbitals.
 In addition, added passivators must all have the same element.
 The following atom and passivator combinations are permitted: